sulu/sulu/UPGRADE.md

 # Upgrade

 ## dev-master

+### CacheBuilder

+The `CacheBuilder`, which was responsible for deleting the cache at the beginning of the `sulu:build` command has been removed, because after clearing the cache the container is not functional anymore starting with Symfony 3.4.

+So from now on the `cache:clear` command has to be executed manually before the `sulu:build` command.

+### sulu_content_load

 We have changed the behaviour of the `sulu_content_load()` twig extension.
 Instead of throwing an exception when the given parameter cannot be resolved to a valid document, it will now just log the exception and return null, so you can gracefully handle this case in your twig template.